martinjw/dbschemareader/DatabaseSchemaReader/README.txt

 It is not optimized or particularly well designed code.
 It was originally written in 2005, just after .Net 2.0 came out.
 It has been updated to .net 3.5 (although you can see the .net 2 vintage of much of it), and the project files are VS 2008 and VS 2010.

 Over the years I've used it for code generation of data access code, and for conversions between database platforms.
-Some of the latter code is included, but there are better solutions for data access code gen (you could still use this library to get the schema data and then use that within T4 templating, for instance).
+Some of this code is included, but there are better solutions for data access code gen (you could still use this library to get the schema data and then use that within T4 templating, for instance).

 To use it simply specify the connection string and ADO provider (eg System.Data,SqlClient or System.Data,OracleClient)